Education, State and Society in South Asia

 Convenor: Dr Uma Pradhan

 The main aim of the course is to (re-)examine education transformations in the context of larger social and political change, or the lack of it, in the region.
+By critically examining the ideas and practices of education, firstly, it encourages students to explore diverse meanings of education and educational trajectories in South Asia.
+And secondly, to appreciate the broader social and political context of state and society in South Asia.
 The course will also provoke students to think about South Asia as a unique site for theorizing the social and political dynamics of education in the contemporary world.

 Take a look at…

 - Levinson, B.A., D.E.
 Foley, and D.C.
 Holland (eds) 1996.
 The Cultural Construction of the Educated Person: Critical Ethnographies of Schooling Practice.
 Albany: State University of New York Press.